gvwilson/sensibleadventures/misc/bear-02.md

 here!"
 Ogmin looked up and shrieked, then started waving her arms as well.

 "Down!"
-Noxy mind-ordered Cloak.
+Noxy mind-ordered Charger.
 The Blightwater was still rising, faster now as it sensed that its prey might escape it.

 "Bad!" the cloud thought back emphatically.
 "Bad!"

 "Down!"
-Noxy ordered again, but try as she might, she couldn't get Cloak to drop down any further.
+Noxy ordered again, but try as she might, she couldn't get Charger to drop down any further.

 "She won't do it!"
 Noxy said in despair.
 "She's too scared!"

 "You just have to get us close enough for this," the sergeant said, uncoiling the rope he'd brought.

-Noxy brought Cloak in low over the little island so that the sergeant could lower one end of the rope.
+Noxy brought Charger in low over the little island so that the sergeant could lower one end of the rope.
 "Hurry up, Your Highness!"  he bellowed.